vuongducphuong/documentation/content/applications/general/export_import_data.rst

 defined fields.
 But if you set fields with empty values in your CSV file, Leansoft will set the EMPTY value in the field, instead of assigning the default value.

-How to export/import different tables from an SQL application to Odoo?
+How to export/import different tables from an SQL application to Leansoft?
 ----------------------------------------------------------------------

 If you need to import data from different tables, you will have to recreate relations between records belonging to different tables. (e.g. if you import companies and persons, you will have to recreate the link between each person and the company they work for).

-To manage relations between tables, you can use the "External ID" facilities of Odoo.
+To manage relations between tables, you can use the "External ID" facilities of Leansoft.
 The "External ID" of a record is the unique identifier of this record in another application.
 This "External ID" must be unique across all the records of all objects, so it's a good practice to prefix this "External ID" with the name of the application or table. (like 'company_1', 'person_1' instead of